Skip to Main Content

 Click here for the Copley Library workshops calendar, which you can also use to register.
-All workshops are free and will be held in the Copley Library Seminar Room (ground floor of library).
 If you have questions about a workshop please contact the presenter(s).

 The Cropper Center hosts an annual Writers Series, sponsors writing workshops, promotes the development of writing courses, and grants awards for creative writing.
 Check out this site for updates on events, workshops, and awards.

 The USD Writing Center helps students improve their academic writing.
 Site also includes quick links for useful tips.

 Subscribe to this feed to see the most recent 100 new items that are now available at Copley Library.

 This guide is designed to give you a start on your research in English Literature.
 Use the tabs above to navigate to the different sections of this guide.

 Click here to go to the Department of English home page.

 Use the databases below for locating articles and bibliographies.